 What is Population Health?

-Population health aims to improve the health and wellbeing of people in the ACT while addressing inequities among and between specific population groups and the needs of the most disadvantaged.
+Population health aims to improve the health and wellbeing of people in the ACT while addressing inequities among and between specific population groups and the most disadvantaged.
 It is used to identify health needs, risk and protective factors, service gaps and the effects of targeted interventions.
 To achieve optimum population health outcomes, comprehensive and integrated population health planning is required.

 What is Population Health Planning?